 Maintenance / Spousal Support

 Maintenance/spousal support used to be one of the most subjective issues in Family Law.
 However, with the sweeping legislative changes that arrived in 2016, the issue is far more straight forward.
 There now exists a mandatory temporary and final maintenance calculation based upon the length of the parties’ marriage, the income of each party, the presence of the child in the parties’ respective homes, and other factors.
 Maintenance, as compared to its predecessor, “alimony”, is no longer mandated as a lifetime payment but rather a payment in an amount and for a period of time that the calculations determine will be necessary for the dependent spouse to become self-supporting based upon the statutory guidelines.
-With so many rules involved in this issue, it is always best to consult with an attorney experienced in the area of Family Law.
+With so many rules involved in this issue, it is always best to consult with an attorney familiar with Maintenance/Spousal Support.

 Orders Of Protection